NB We have now based most of our work in Wales and we are updating our website with the intention of presenting most information in English and Welsh.

-Now 10 years on, our research and projects cover a wider spectrum, as we explore links between countries and communities around the world.
+Now our research and projects cover an even wider spectrum, as we identify new links and opportunities for research by community based volunteers in countries and communities around the world.

-Please use this site to find out about how we can link with your interests, by finding out about the projects and activities we have been involved in, and also about some of the ideas we have for developing some of these threads and the new challenges we are taking on.
+Please use this site to explore how we can link with your interests, by finding out about the projects and activities we have been involved in, and also about some of the ideas we have for developing some of these threads and the new challenges we are taking on.

 We are always delighted to hear from people interested in our work and activities!
 There are many ways to explore and share stories, please contact us if you have an idea or suggestions to make.

-Here are members of the Learning Links International Jamaican delegation who visited the Denbigh and Flintshire Agricultural Show held in North Wales in August 2017.
-Next August we have plans for a Welsh Delegation to visit the Denbigh Agricultural Show in Jamaica.
+Here are members of the Learning Links International Jamaican delegation who visited the Denbigh and Flintshire Agricultural Show held in North Wales each August.
+In August 2020 we have plans for a Welsh Delegation to visit the Denbigh Agricultural Show in Jamaica.
 Get your name on the list through "Contact us"!